Skip to content

 7.2 Conduct Training Sessions

-• Hold live training webinars for each user group
+• Hold live training webinars — For each user group

-• Record sessions for future reference
+• Record sessions — For future reference

-• Provide hands-on practice time
+• Provide hands-on practice time — Supervised exercises

-• Create quick reference guides and cheat sheets
+• Create quick reference guides and cheat sheets — Desk-ready resources

-• Set up office hours for questions
+• Set up office hours — Drop-in Q&A sessions

 Phase 1: Pilot Program (Week 9)

-• Select small group of power users (5-10 people)
+• Select small group of power users — 5-10 people

-• Enable integration for pilot group only
+• Enable integration for pilot group only — Limited scope

-• Monitor closely for issues
+• Monitor closely for issues — Dedicated support

-• Gather detailed feedback
+• Gather detailed feedback — Document learnings

 Phase 2: Department Rollout (Week 10)

-• Enable for all sales and marketing users
+• Enable for all sales and marketing users — Full team access

-• Provide extra support during transition
+• Provide extra support during transition — Help desk available

-• Address questions quickly
+• Address questions quickly — Fast response times

-• Monitor adoption metrics
+• Monitor adoption metrics — Track engagement

-• Celebrate early wins
+• Celebrate early wins — Build momentum

 Phase 3: Organization-Wide (Week 11+)

-• Roll out to customer success, support, and other teams
+• Roll out to customer success, support, and other teams — Expand access

-• Integrate additional objects or workflows
+• Integrate additional objects or workflows — Add complexity

-• Expand automation scope
+• Expand automation scope — More use cases

-• Scale to full contact database
+• Scale to full contact database — Full production volume

 9.1 Establish Monitoring Dashboards

-• Sync Status: Number of records syncing, error rate, API usage
+• Sync Status — Number of records syncing, error rate, API usage

-• Data Quality: Duplicate rate, field completeness, accuracy
+• Data Quality — Duplicate rate, field completeness, accuracy

-• Adoption Metrics: User login frequency, feature usage, data entry compliance
+• Adoption Metrics — User login frequency, feature usage, data entry compliance

-• Business Metrics: Lead conversion rates, sales cycle length, win rates
+• Business Metrics — Lead conversion rates, sales cycle length, win rates

 9.2 Regular Maintenance Schedule

-• Daily: Review error logs and resolve sync failures
+Daily Review error logs and resolve sync failures

-• Weekly: Check data quality metrics, review high-priority alerts
+Weekly Check data quality metrics, review high-priority alerts

-• Monthly: Analyze adoption and business metrics, conduct user feedback sessions
+Monthly Analyze adoption and business metrics, conduct user feedback sessions

-• Quarterly: Comprehensive system audit, update documentation, strategic optimization
+Quarterly Comprehensive system audit, update documentation, strategic optimization

 9.3 Continuous Improvement